n8n v2.0 breaking changes#

 Drop MySQL/MariaDB support#

 n8n will no longer support MySQL and MariaDB as storage backends.
 This support was deprecated in v1.0.
 For best compatibility and long-term support, use PostgreSQL.
+MySQL node will continue to be supported as before.

 Migration path: Before upgrading to v2.0, use the database migration tool to move your data from MySQL or MariaDB to PostgreSQL or SQLite.